My story (in brief)

 All this time, I had been traveling my nail over my skin.

-So «pressure grooming» became my main tool from then on.
+So «pressure grooming» became a new tool from then on.

 I felt a bit shameful that it took me so long to find it out.

-Over all these years, my skin has responded better and better to my grooming it, while of course my technique has also improved.
+Over all these years, my skin has responded better and better to my grooming it, and my technique has also greatly improved.

 The difference between what I could achieve a few years back and what I can do now in the same time period is astounding.